adamluckydo/ontology/Practicality.md

-## Buddhism Debate
+# Practical Practice

+## What exactly _is_ the Buddhist Path?

+Here's an excerpt from one of the talks Rob Burbea gave at a [2008 retreat](https://hermesamara.org/resources/talk/2008-12-28-the-meaning-of-refuge):

+> One of my teachers, Ajaan Geoff, said the path is based on a sense of fear, which when I first heard it, I was like, "Wow, that's really odd."
+Actually to have a very alive sense of danger and fear, it's a requirement for refuge.
+So the Buddha would encourage these kind of reflections, reflections on ageing, reflections on the fact of sickness, reflections on death, reflections on loss, on the inevitable growing separate from what and who we love.
+This is the nature of things, and so he said one should reflect, "I am subject to ageing, subject to sickness, subject to death, subject to loss.
+I have not gone beyond ageing, sickness, death."
+To really reflect on this.
+And then to reflect further: "I am not the only one subject to ageing, sickness, death, etc. All beings are subject to ageing, have not gone beyond ageing, sickness, death, loss."

-Buddhism is heavy stuff.
+Undeniably, Buddhism is heavy stuff.

 Not only is it complex, and incredibly far out of the realm of our normal conception of existence, but even just hearing about it can strike people in unexpected ways.
 Furthermore, attempting to follow its doctrines it in earnest can be mentally destabilizing (even when practice is going "well").

-### The Middle Way

-Emptiness: the word itself has immensely nihilistic connotations, but the Buddha explicitly condemned nihilism as a philosophical stance.

-In a very real sense, the Buddhist path is based on a sense of fear.
+## Did the Buddha's teachings actually

+"What am I becoming as the days and nights fly past?"[1]

-### Is Buddhism the Truth?
+## Is Buddhism the Truth?

 Is it possible for a human being to have _the_ Truth?

+### Paradoxes

+- Emptiness of all particles, what's fundamental?
+Time?
+Space?

-### Will awakening cause you to lose your personality?
+## Will awakening cause you to lose your personality?

 No, you will pretty much be unidentifiably different from before.
 I say this based on: